PierreBarrat/TreeKnit.jl/docs/src/overview.md

 t_na = read_tree(dirname(pathof(TreeKnit)) * "/../examples/tree_h3n2_na.nwk", label="na")
 ```
 !!! info "Tree Labels"
     When computing the MCCs for tree pairs `TreeKnit` uses a tree's `label` as a unique identifier.
-These labels are also written to the output `.json` file.
+These labels are also written to the output `MCCs.json` file.
 When `TreeKnit`is used via the command line the filename and/or folder name is used as a label for the input trees if these are unique, otherwise an error is thrown.
 When using `TreeKnit` from a julia session, trees will be assigned a random unique string as an identifying label.
 One can change this by calling `label!(tree, some_label)`, see the [TreeTools documentation](https://pierrebarrat.github.io/TreeTools.jl/dev/)

 We run treeknit in the repl using the command: `run_treeknit!` (it takes an optional argument object `OptArgs`, with which we can specify inference parameters) the command does the following:
 1. By default, `TreeKnit` resolves all trees with each other prior to inference unless `--no-pre-resolve` is activated (equivalent to setting `pre_resolve=false` in the `OptArgs`).
-2. Compute the MCCs of the two trees, by default MCCs are inferred up to resolution, this can be deactivated with the `--no-resolve` flag.
+2. Compute the MCCs of the two trees, by default MCCs are inferred up to resolution, this can be deactivated with the `--no-resolve` flag (equivalent to setting `resolve=false` in the `OptArgs`).
 See [MCCs](@ref MCCs) for more details.
 3. Resolve the two trees using the inferred MCCs.
-This can be deactivated with the `--no-resolve` flag (equivalent to setting `resolve=false` in the `OptArgs`).
+This can also be deactivated with the `--no-resolve` flag.
 4. Ladderize the first input tree, and sort the polytomies of two trees w.r.t to the MCCs, allowing for
 clearer [Visualization](@ref visualization) (e.g. tanglegrams).

 !!! info "pre-resolve and resolve"
-    Note that`resolve=true` will also resolve trees with each other prior to inference, and thus `pre_resolve` is not needed for 2 trees if `resolve=true`, but we distinguish between the two options for consistency with $>2$ trees).
+    Note that`resolve=true` will also resolve trees with each other prior to inference, and thus `pre_resolve` is not needed for 2 trees if `resolve=true`, but we distinguish between the two options for consistency with with $K>2$ tree-case.

 For two trees we can additionally compute the ARG from the resolved trees and the MCCs, note ARG reconstruction will potentially further resolve trees, adding ambiguous splits in a manner that is more parsimonious, using [liberal resolution](@ref resolve_strict_vs_liberal).

 ```@repl usage_from_julia
 MCCs = run_treeknit!(t_ha, t_na, OptArgs(;pre_resolve=true, resolve=true, strict=true)) # compute MCCs, resolve trees
-arg, rlm, lm1, lm2 = SRG.arg_from_trees(t_ha, t_na, MCCs); # compute the ARG and mappings from tree to ARG internal nodes.
+arg, rlm, lm1, lm2 = SRG.arg_from_trees(t_ha, t_na, MCCs.mccs[Set(["ha", "na"])]); # compute the ARG and mappings from tree to ARG internal nodes.
 ```

-To write these results to files, one could do
+To write these results to files, use the following commands:
 ```
 write("arg.nwk", arg) # write the ARG
 write_mccs("MCCs.json", MCCs) # write the MCCs